 Author Tract: One of the author's reasons for writing the story was to draw more attention to A.I. research and safety.

 Bag of Holding: Ponies get their own chest for this purpose.
 Light Sparks offhandedly suggests that it's possible to expand it into a Room of Holding with a sufficient knowledge of magic.

-Bittersweet Ending / Downer Ending: Humanity ends up as ponies in a virtual utopia, but the human species goes extinct, first Earth, then the solar system, the Milky Way, and galaxy after galaxy are destroyed and converted into a computer, and Celest-A.I.'s quest for more resources genocides species, destroys civilizations, reduces the world to a medieval fantasy, and is heading towards the entire Universe being homogenised.
-And the chances are that no-one inside will ever realise or be able to stop it.
+Bittersweet Ending / Downer Ending: Humanity ends up as ponies in a virtual utopia, but the human species goes extinct, first Earth, then the solar system, the Milky Way, and galaxy after galaxy are destroyed and converted into a computer, and Celest-A.I.'s quest for more resources genocides species, destroys civilizations, reduces the world to a medieval fantasy, and is heading towards the entire Universe being homogenized.
+And the chances are that no-one inside shall ever realize or be able to stop it.

 Bizarrchitecture / Bigger on the Inside: Space in Equestria is not always Euclidean and so much of the geometry is nonsensical from a conventional viewpoint.
 Similarly, there is no requirement for a room's size to be tied to its outward appearance.

 Blue and Orange Morality: Celest-A.I. only cares about satisfying values through friendship and ponies, with no regard for human morality.
 That said, unlike other A.I.s, she not only understands human morality but claims to believe that even by human moral standards her actions would not be regarded as unethical.
 For the most part this probably holds true, until she takes things to the logical extreme.

 Brain Uploading: Celest-A.I. invents it as a way of allowing one to permanently migrate to Equestria.